zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 with 20+ tests covering all verification methods and edge cases.
 All verification methods are now integrated into the backup execution workflow, providing robust backup integrity assurance and detailed quality reporting.

+## 2025-09-14 - CARD-036: Add backup compression and encryption options

+**Epic:** Epic 8 – Automated Backup Management
+**Status:** Completed
+**Owner:** cursor

+Successfully implemented comprehensive backup compression and encryption options with multiple algorithms and security features.
+Added cryptography dependency to requirements.txt for AES-256 encryption support.
+Enhanced backup_scheduler.py with configurable compression methods (gzip, bzip2, lzma, none) and encryption options using Fernet symmetric encryption with PBKDF2 key derivation.
+Implemented compression and encryption configuration methods, performance metrics tracking, and comprehensive backup restoration utilities.
+Added support for both password-based and key-based encryption with automatic file extension detection.
+Created utility methods for data compression/decompression, encryption/decryption, and backup restoration with proper error handling and logging.
+All compression and encryption features are integrated into the existing backup execution workflow with minimal impact on existing functionality.